 Living the live of a willing servant to my wife and my family is one of the most rewarding lives that I can imagine.
 It just gives me so many good feelings that I'm bringing joy and support to those whom I love.
 In fact, that is what it means to truly love someone, to give them the best of yourself.

 When I continually give myself over to doing what is best for another, it changes who I am.
 When I'm giving my best to my loved ones, and to others, I'm actually giving the best to myself.
 What do I mean by that?
 When I'm constantly thinking about and doing the best to others, I'm bringing out my best attitude, and that is beneficial to me.
 I'm in a lot better attitude and feel better about myself when I'm giving rather than wanting.
-Wanting is a never ending trap and it never brings me happiness.
-When I'm in the wanting attitude, I never receive everything that I want and so I never feel fulfilled.
+In contrast, wanting is a never ending trap that never brings me happiness.
+When I'm in the attitude of continually wanting, I can never receive everything that I want and so I never feel fulfilled.
+It is much better to live a life of continually giving my best and in the process to be continually made into a bettter human being.
+And so shall it be.